samplchallenges/SAMPL7/host_guest_description.md

 ### Host Molecules
 Host structures have been provided in pdb format with the correct stereochemistry and charge state where applicable.
-All host molecules were synthesised in the Gilson group, and purity was assessed using LC-MS and NMR before binding studies were conducted.
+All host molecules were synthesized in the Gilson group, and purity was assessed using LC-MS and NMR before binding studies were conducted.

 ### Table 1 - The nine host molecules used in this data set, with their chemical name and charge state.